c-sp/game-boy-test-roms/src/howto/mbc3-tester.md

 Test success/failure can be determined by
 [a screenshot](https://github.com/c-sp/gameboy-test-roms/tree/master/src/mbc3-tester-expected/)
 comparison.
+Note that on CGB the test runs in "CGB compatibility mode".

 To create comparable screenshots, your emulator should calculate colors as follows: